 Title I Federal funds are supplemental funds and are to be used to meet the educational needs of students in California schools and educational facilities.

-The California Department of Education (CDE) is required by federal and state laws to monitor implementation of Title I, Part D programs by COEs and SAs.
+The CDE is required by federal and state laws to monitor implementation of Title I, Part D programs by COEs and SAs.
 COEs and SAs are responsible for creating and maintaining programs which meet minimum fiscal and programmatic requirements.

 - Compliance Monitoring